 We would like to welcome you to the official website of St. Nicholas Cathedral.
-St. Nicholas is the mother Cathedral and seat of the Metropolitan of the Self-ruled Antiochian Orthodox Christian Archdiocese of North America.
+St. Nicholas is the mother Cathedral and seat of the Metropolitan of the Antiochian Orthodox Christian Archdiocese of North America.
 It is also the first community established by St. Raphael of Brooklyn.
 If you would like more information, feel free to contact Father Thomas Zain, the Cathedral's Dean.

 You can now download a list of the Cathedral departed that used to be printed in the monthly newsletter.
 We are making it available in this format in order to save printing costs.
 If you find any omissions or mistakes in the name/date of death of your departed loved one, please email Fr.
 Thomas at firstname.lastname@example.org to have it corrected.
-The attached file is current as of September, 2013.
+The attached file is current as of January, 2018.

-As we celebrate the 119th Anniversary of our Mother Cathedral in 2014, it is important that we know our history and where we came from.
+As we celebrate the 123rd Anniversary of our Mother Cathedral in 2018, it is important that we know our history and where we came from.
 With that in mind, in addition to the history section of our webiste, you can download a brief life of St. Raphael of Brooklyn who founded our community in 1895.
 Please click on the following links below to download the Cathedral booklet about St. Raphael's life: